jochenruland/ERC-4337_AccountAbstractionTutorial/README.md

 In order to know which paymaster a user operation wants to pay for its gas, we add a field `address paymaster` and a second one `bytes paymasterData`.
 In this second field we can pass any kind of information for the paymaster to validate if it wants to pay for that specific user operation.

+In the EIP-4337 specification these two information are bundled into one field `bytes paymasterAndData` as an optimization.
+The first 20 bytes define the paymasters address and the rest contains the arbitrary information.

 ### 1.3 Entry point checking for paymasters
 In order to let the paymaster pay for gas we have to adopt the `handleUserOp` function of the entry point.